Synchronicity: Scientific reception

 Since their inception, Jung's theories of synchronicity have been highly controversial and have never had widespread scientific approval.
 Scientific scepticism regards them as pseudoscience.
 Likewise, mainstream science does not support paranormal explanations of coincidences.
-A contemporary study by R. G. Sacco states that:

 Despite this, synchronicity experiences and the synchronicity principle continue to be studied within philosophy, cognitive science, and analytical psychology.
 Synchronicity is widely challenged by the sufficiency of probability theory in explaining the occurrence of coincidences, the relationship between synchronicity experiences and cognitive biases, and doubts about the theory's psychiatric or scientific usefulness.

 Psychologist Fritz Levi, a contemporary of Jung, criticised the theory in his 1952 review, published in the periodical Neue Schweizer Rundschau (New Swiss Observations).
 Levi saw Jung's theory as vague in determinability of synchronistic events, saying that Jung never specifically explained his rejection of "magic causality" to which such an acausal principle as synchronicity would be related.
 He also questioned the theory's usefulness.

 In a 1981 paper, parapsychologist Charles Tart writes:

 Robert Todd Carroll, author of The Skeptic's Dictionary in 2003, argues that synchronicity experiences are better explained as apophenia—the tendency for humans to find significance or meaning where none exists.
 He states that over a person's lifetime one can be expected to encounter several seemingly-unpredictable coincidences and that there is no need for Jung's metaphysical explanation of these occurrences.

 In a 2014 interview, emeritus professor and statistician David J. Hand states:

 In a 2015 paper, scholars M. K. Johansen and M. Osman state:

+Scientific explanations

+Several researchers have proposed models that attempt to frame synchronicity in scientific or quasi-scientific terms.
+While the concept remains controversial and outside the scope of mainstream scientific consensus, these efforts reflect ongoing interdisciplinary interest in understanding perceived meaningful coincidences.

+Carl Jung himself speculated on the role of mathematical structures in synchronicity, referencing the Fibonacci sequence as a potential underlying principle behind synchronistic patterns.

+One notable proposal is physicist Gregory S. Duane’s chaotic oscillator model, described in Synchronicity from Synchronized Chaos, which draws parallels between synchronized chaos in complex systems and Jung’s notion of acausal order.
+Duane suggests that apparent coincidences may arise naturally in systems exhibiting chaotic synchronization, potentially offering a physical analogy to synchronicity.

+The Pauli–Jung Conjecture, developed through correspondence between Jung and Nobel Prize-winning physicist Wolfgang Pauli, has also drawn interest from scholars.
+Atmanspacher and Fuchs (2014) discuss how concepts like quantum entanglement and nonlocality might serve as metaphors—though not literal explanations—for synchronicity.

+From a cognitive science perspective, Johansen and Osman (2015) have argued that perceived coincidences can be understood through rational cognition models, heuristics, and confirmation bias.
+Their work suggests that synchronicity experiences may be psychologically explainable rather than acausal in nature.

+Although these approaches vary in discipline and methodology, they share a common interest in identifying potential frameworks—be they physical, cognitive, or symbolic—that might help contextualize synchronicity experiences.